|

 are non-vulnerable

-From a risk-reward basis, we feel a greater
+From a risk-reward basis, we

-preempts.
-With neutral vulnerability (yellow light), we
+with reasonable preempts.
+With neutral vulnerability (yellow

-proceed with caution.
-Thus, with adverse/unfavorable
+light), we proceed with caution.
+Thus, with

-vulnerability, we'd better look both ways (figuratively
+adverse/unfavorable vulnerability, we'd better look both

-speaking) before making a preemptive bid - here's a good
+ways (figuratively speaking) before making a preemptive bid

-time to double-check the quality of your preempt suit.
+- here's a good time to double-check the quality of your

-Here's a twist on preemptive bidding used by
+Here's a twist on preemptive

-acquainting our frisky bidders with the Rule of 2-3-4.
+least acquainting our frisky bidders with the Rule of 2-3-4.

 Here's how it works - we open preemptively at a varying